iampasstech/authentication_server_documentation/index.rst

-Activeconnect
+IAMPASS
 =============

-Activeconnect provides a **passwordless** authentication system for web and native applications.
+IAMPASS provides a **passwordless** authentication system for web and native applications.

-This document describes how to get started integrating Activeconnect into your application.
+This document describes how to get started integrating IAMPASS into your application.

-Activeconnect provides a REST API and libraries for popular languages.
+IAMPASS provides a REST API and libraries for popular languages.
-While it is possible to make direct calls to the Activeconnect REST API, we recommend that clients use our libraries.
+While it is possible to make direct calls to the IAMPASS REST API, we recommend that clients use our libraries.

 .. toctree::
    :maxdepth: 2